 Indeed, the resistor has some tolerance value (error in resistance value) stated as “how much more or less the resistance of a resistor has, other than its actual resistance”.
 The most commonly available tolerances are 1%, 2%, 5%, 10%, and 20%.
 In essence, resistors can be connected in multiple ways.
 They can be joined in Series connection, Parallel connection or combination of series and parallel.

 Resistors in series (daisy chain connection) form have some voltage drop across them and the current is same in all resistors.

 For example, if two resistors R1 (1K ohm) and R2 (2K ohm) are connected in series and if some current say 4mA current flows through them the voltage drop across R1 is 4V and R2 is 8V.

-Now, you are probably wondering: how to measure resistance in a circuit without a formula?
+Therefore, the overall resistance in the parallel circuit is 750 Ω. Now, you may be probably wondering: how to measure resistance in a circuit without a formula?

 You see there are multiple ways to calculate, check this out:

 Finally, the important thing to know is: why to use resistor in a circuit?
 Here are some of the applications of resistor that are used in the industry to make efficient hardware blocks.